 The Mull of Galloway is Scotland’s most southerly point, where weather-beaten cliffs meet the sea and the natural views are stunning.
 Take a trip to the Mull of Galloway Lighthouse where you’ll be able to see Scotland, Cumbria, the Isle of Man and Ireland all from one spot.
 There is even an exhibition where you can learn about the solitary life of a lighthouse keeper.

 4. Dunnottar Castle

 Here’s another one for castle-hunters that will really impress you.
 Dunnottar Castle, on the Aberdeenshire coastline, is a cliff-top fortress that must be seen to be believed.
 Important figures from Scottish history have visited Dunottar, including William Wallace and Mary Queen of Scots.
-Soak up the views and get excited about the past.
+Soak up the views and get swept up in the past.

 The harbour town of Lerwick is the capital of Shetland, and a perfect starting point for exploring this northerly part of Scotland.
-Inspirational sea views are part of the everyday here and the pretty buildings along the shore will make for lovely photographs.
+Inspirational sea views are part of the everyday backdrop while the pretty buildings along the shore are super photogenic.
 Elsewhere in Shetland there are ancient stone monuments to visit, as well as seabirds and other wildlife to spot.